Breaking News | Senate Passes AMCON Amendment Bill

 But the Senate President overruled them.

-“When we come to legislate, we all come here with very clear mind, that we are doing this for our country, we don’t have any interest but the national interest.
+READ ALSO: Lagos Lawmakers urge Buhari to rejig security architecture “When we come to legislate, we all come here with a very clear mind, that we are doing this for our country, we don’t have any interest but the national interest.

 “And when the majority of our colleagues here in their judgement feel that this is the right thing to do, that’s the majority view, unless we have any cause to reverse ourselves.